 The influential comedian George Carlin hosted the debut episode of SNL.
 Later that year, Candace Bergen became the first woman to assume SNL hosting duties.
 She went on to host the program four more times.
 In 1982, seven-year-old Drew Barrymore hosted the show, becoming the youngest person ever to do so.

 SNL is known for its topical parodies and impersonations, and for pushing boundaries with its sketches.
 The show is also recognized for its political humor.
 Chevy Chase famously portrayed President Gerald Ford as a klutz, while Dana Carvey spoofed President George H.W.
 Bush and his “read my lips” line.
 Amy Poehler played Senator Hillary Clinton in numerous skits (including one with the senator herself); later Kate McKinnon played her as a presidential candidate.
 Tina Fey memorably portrayed the 2008 Republican vice-presidential nominee Sarah Palin.
-Alec Baldwin plays President Donald Trump.
+Alec Baldwin played President Trump and several cast members have played President Biden.